-The river is spanned by about fifty bridges, many of which have become tourist attractions in their own right, including a steele, vertical lift bridge, the first of it’s kind to be built in the country when it opened in 1934, known as the Tees Newport Bridge.
+The river is spanned by about fifty bridges, many of which have become tourist attractions in their own right, including a steel, vertical lift bridge, the first of it’s kind to be built in the country when it opened in 1934, known as the Tees Newport Bridge.
 It has a span of 270 feet and carries the A1032 road between Middlesbrough and Stockton – on - Tees.

 The river’s most unique bridge is the Grade II listed, Middlesbrough Teeside Transporter Bridge, which carries the A178 road from Port Clarence to Middlesbrough.
-The bridge is an 851 feet long by 225 feet high, blue steele, cantilevered, gondola bridge which was built in 1911.
+The bridge is an 851 feet long by 225 feet high, blue steel, cantilevered, gondola bridge which was built in 1911.

 The bridge’s suspended gondola can carry 200 foot passengers and nine cars and takes just ninety seconds to make the 580 foot journey across the river.
-The bridge is unique for being the only one of it’s kind in England and one of only two, the other being in Wales, still in working order in the world.
+The bridge is unique for being the only one of its kind in England and one of only two, the other being in Wales, still in working order in the world.

 The river’s newest bridge is a 131 foot high by 787 foot long, stainless steele, cycleway and footbridge situated between the Teesdale Business Park at Stockton – on – Tees and the campus of Durham University at Thornaby – on – Tees.
 The bridge is known as the Infinity Bridge and was built in 2009.

-Another interesting, yet controversial bridge, is the Tees Viaduct or Tees Flyover, a six laned, dual carriageway situated on the A19 road between Middlesbrough and Stockton – on – Tees.
-At just under two miles long, this concrete, beam bridge is the largest of it’s kind in the U.K. The monster bridge was opened in 1975 and carries upwards of seventy thousand vehicles a day.
+Another interesting, yet controversial bridge is the Tees Viaduct or Tees Flyover, a six laned, dual carriageway situated on the A19 road between Middlesbrough and Stockton – on – Tees.
+At just under two miles long, this concrete, beam bridge is the largest of its kind in the U.K. The monster bridge was opened in 1975 and carries upwards of seventy thousand vehicles a day.

 The rivers oldest bridges are a six arched, stone bridge at Croft, and a four arched, stone bridge at Yarm, both built in 1400 by Walter Skirlaw, a former Bishop of Durham.
 The river is also home to the country’s oldest vehicular carrying, iron bridge, the Eggleston Abbey Bridge built in 1773.

-Another interesting bridge in Yarm is the Yarm Viaduct, a 2,280 foot long by sixty five foot tall, forty three arched, brick built, railway viaduct with the two arches that span the Tees built from stone.
+Another interesting bridge in Yarm is the Yarm Viaduct, a 2,280 foot long by sixty five foot tall, forty three arched, brick built and railway viaduct with the two arches that span the Tees built from stone.
 The viaduct was designed by Scottish civil engineer Thomas Grainger for the Leeds and Northern Railway Company and was opened in 1851.

-Overall the River Tees is a haven for nature lovers owing to it’s diverse countryside and stunning scenery, a Mecca for bridge enthusiasts due to it’s many British, record breaking structures, an internationally reknowned water sports destination, due to it’s rapids and whitewater course and a popular location for both fly and course anglers, owing to it’s abundance of trout, grayling and other course fish varieties found within it’s waters.
+Overall the River Tees is a haven for nature lovers owing to it’s diverse countryside and stunning scenery, a Mecca for bridge enthusiasts due to it’s many British, record breaking structures, an internationally renowned water sports destination, due to it’s rapids and whitewater course and a popular location for both fly and course anglers, owing to it’s abundance of trout, grayling and other course fish varieties found within it’s waters.

 OTHER ARTICLES YOU MAY BE INTERESTED IN BY THE SAME AUTHOR -